-Hazard Safety Strategy Tornado Evacuate to shelter area Hazmat Seal the room Earthquake Drop, cover and hold Tsunami Get to high ground Lead safety strategy Account for students and adults Notify if missing, extra or injured students or adults principal or the Executive Director for Supply Chain at (531) 299-9835 for inquiries regarding this policy.
+Hazard Safety Strategy Tornado Evacuate to shelter area Hazmat Seal the room Earthquake Drop, cover and hold Tsunami Get to high ground Lead safety strategy Account for students and adults Notify if missing, extra or injured students or adults served.
+The "Love U Guys" Foundation.
+Confiler, CO.
+The Standard Response Protocol and Logo are Trademarks of The "Love U principal or the Executive Director for Supply Chain at (531) 299-9835 for inquiries regarding this policy.